 SOTI Connect Installation/ Upgrade Issues

-Services Fail to Start During the Installation Process
+Services Fail to Start During Installation

-SOTI Connectservice not started
+SOTI Connect service not started

 1. Stop any running antivirus programs.